AFLplusplus/AFLplusplus/docs/env_variables.md

 options as `afl-qemu-trace`, but also has a number of additional advanced options.
 These are listed in brief below (see [frida_mode/README.md](../frida_mode/README.md) for more details).
-These settings are provided for compatibiltiy with QEMU mode, the preferred way to configure FRIDA mode is through its [scripting](../frida_mode/Scripting.md) support.
+These settings are provided for compatibility with QEMU mode, the preferred way to configure FRIDA mode is through its [scripting](../frida_mode/Scripting.md) support.